pestphp/docs/expectations.md

     ]);
 ```

-If you just want to check that the expected value is equal to the value associated with the matching key, you can specify your expectation as the array value directly instead of using a closure:
+To check if the expected value is equal to the value associated with the matching key, you can directly pass the expected value as the array value instead of using a closure.

 ```php
 expect('pestphp')